 (If you are curious as to what we think are the worst cat foods, take a look at my picks for the Top 8 Worst Cat Foods.)

-Based on the above analysis, here are our picks for the Top 5+ Best Cat Foods of 2017.
+Based on the above analysis, here are my picks for the Top 5+ Best Cat Foods of 2018.

-Stella & Chewy's cat food comes in two varieties; raw frozen and raw freeze-dried.
-Like Vital Raw, below, it's best to purchase its raw frozen foods locally from a pet store, because it's meant to be defrosted only once - just before your cat eats it.
-A very convenient way to purchase Stella & Chewy's is in freeze-dried packages, as the original recipes are kept dry and hard until you add water just before serving.
+Stella & Chewy's cat food comes in two varieties; raw frozen and raw freeze-dried; choose the freeze-dried!
+A very convenient way to purchase Stella & Chewy's is in the above freeze-dried package, as the original recipes are kept dry and hard until you add water just before serving.
 And the bag doesn't even need to be refrigerated.

 Stella & Chewy's offers organic meat, fish, and fowl recipes - hormone and antibiotic-free.
-It is grain and gluten free, but the good stuff - taurine (a must for cats) and probiotics are added.
+It's choices are grain and gluten free, but the good stuff - taurine (a must for cats) and probiotics are added.
 Because it is more pricey than many cat foods, Stella & Chewy's is the brand turned to when cats won't or can't eat anything else.
-They do tend to fall in love with it pretty fast, but some actually prefer Stella & Chewy's in its dry state, rather than moistened with water.
-But try to feed it moist, because cat's need moisture and they aren't big water drinkers!
+Cats tend to fall in love with it pretty fast, but some actually prefer Stella & Chewy's in its dry state, rather than moistened with water.
+Do try to feed it moist, because cat's need moisture and they aren't big water drinkers!